-Fish sampling is predicated on SSWD obtaining the required federal and State of California permits for sampling.
-Electrofishing will only occur in the reach from Camp Far West Dam to the non-Project diversion dam where ESA fishes are not expected to be present.
+Fish sampling is predicated on SSWD obtaining necessary federal and State of California permits for sampling.
+Required permits include a Cal Fish and Wildlife scientific collecting permit (SCP).
+Along with the SCP and pursuant to the California Code of Regulations, Title 14 §650, a memorandum of understanding (MOU) will be entered into with CDFW for the handling of ESA-listed species.
+This Study plan will be attached to the SCP submittal for reference.
+Electrofishing and handling of fish will only occur in the reach from Camp Far West Dam to the non-Project diversion dam where ESA fishes are not expected to be present.
+SSWD has provided 135 days in the schedule for obtaining the permits and MOU.
 4.3.1 Step 1 - Select Sampling Sites